-To achieve this, the department planned to continue implementing six ICT projects per year in fields such as learning and training management systems to enable the school to operate more efficiently in its operations.
-These projects will assist the school in increasing the number of learners accessing compulsory and demand-led training, and education and development programmes.
-These activities will be carried out in the Administration programme, which is allocated R355.4 million over the MTEF period.
+The department's overarching objective is to contribute to fulfilling the education, training and development needs of the public service.
+The department will continue to implement 6 ICT projects per year over the medium term in fields such as learning and training management systems to improve its operational capabilities.
+These projects will help the school increase the number of learners who access compulsory and demand-led training, education and development programmes.
+These activities will be carried out in the Corporate Services subprogramme, which has an allocation of R290.5 million over the medium term, in the Administration programme.